 Depreciation of property and equipment is computed using the straight-line method over the estimated useful lives of the related assets.
-Depreciation expense for the year ended November 30, 2012 amounted to \$100,354.
+Depreciation expense for the years ended November 30, 2013 and 2012 amounted to \$130,733 and \$100,354, respectively.